 Once you start making French toast with a cornflake crust, it'll probably be hard to turn back to making it without the crust.

 I really hope you enjoy this Ultimate French Toast recipe, and it becomes a staple brunch in your household!

-- In a medium bowl, whisk together the eggs, milk and vanilla extract.
+- In a medium bowl, whisk together the eggs, milk, vanilla extract, salt, cinnamon and nutmeg.

 - Lay the bread slices in a casserole dish.
 Pour on the egg mixture.
 Allow to soak for 1 minute then flip the bread slices over.
 Allow to soak for about 10 minutes, until the bread has absorbed all the egg mixture.

 - Crumble the cornflakes until each flake is about ½ the size of an original flake.
 Place the cornflakes in a shallow bowl, such as a pasta bowl.